-Grammar: transfer-source ( <ipv4\address> | \ ) [ port ( <integer> | \ ) ];
+Grammar: transfer-source ( <ipv4 address> | \ );

-Blocks: options, server, view, zone (mirror, secondary, stub), view.server transfer-source determines which local address is bound to IPv4 TCP connections used to fetch zones transferred inbound by the server.
+Blocks: options, server, view, zone (mirror, secondary, stub), view.server transferred inbound by the server.
+It also determines the source IPv4 TCP connections used to fetch zones transferred inbound by the server.
 It also determines the source IPv4 address, and optionally the UDP port, used for the refresh queries and forwarded dynamic updates.
 If not set, it defaults to a system-controlled value which is usually the address of the interface "closest to" the remote end.
 This address must appear in the remote end's allow-transfer option for the zone being transferred, if one is specified.
 This statement sets the transfer-source for all zones, but can be overridden on a per-view or per-zone basis by including a transfer-source statement within the view or zone block in the configuration file.